codeblooded/justdoc/test/TESTING.md

 with external APIs.
 In the case of Justdoc, these are mainly tests of communicating changes between the project and GIT.

-## Documenting
+## Scanning

-The documenting subdirectory contains tests for parsing and dividing comments into the appropriate documentation fields.
+The scanning subdirectory contains tests for parsing and dividing comments into the appropriate documentation fields.
 These are mainly tests of regular expressions and the returned values from the Justdoc::Recognizer.